cnieg/keycloak-login-attribute/README.md

 maybe "Browser with Attribute".

 Then replace the "Username Password Form" execution by the new "Attribute Username Password Form" execution.

 ![Browser Flow Configuration](browser_flow_config.png "Browser Flow Configuration")

-Configure this new step with your attribute name and choose a regex which can restrict calls and avoid expensives searches by attribute
+Configure this new step with your attribute name and choose a regex which can restrict calls and avoid expensives searches by attribute.

 ![Authenticator Configuration](authenticator_config.png "Authenticator Configuration")

 Having done so you have to select your copy of the browser in the bindings tab for the browser flow.